The Pupil Premium.

 |Rock School/music intervention||£5,500|

 Key Stage 2: Students in KS2 are with us for 2 terms before taking SATS.
-This year, SATS were measured under a new system which cannot be validly compared to the older levels.
-We have measured progress from a start of year baseline (administered by an external assessment agency) to the results from SATS to give a more valid comparison of the student experience at Gartree.
+Last year, SATS were measured under a new system which cannot be validly compared to the older levels.
+We have therefore measured progress from a start of year baseline (administered by an external assessment agency) to the results from SATS to give a more valid comparison of the student experience at Gartree.

 In all core subjects, PP students made higher progress than non PP students, demonstrating the effectiveness of our early intervention.